pythonology/discobot/README.md

-# disco
-Discord music bot
+# Disco: a fully-featured music bot for discord